Stovent/routerForSpeedrun/README.md

 stepName3 nbrOfPrerequisites prerequisite1 prerequisite2 ... \
 ...

-Prerequisites : the steps that need to be completed before completing this step.
+Prerequisites : the steps that need to be completed before being able to complete this step.

 # Example:
 To defeat the boss, you must have a sword.
 But to obtain that sword, you need a letter and a key. \